sempwn/sempwn.github.io/_posts/2016-11-23-epidemic-model-js.md

 ```

 Now we can get to the actual simulation part.
 We use an interval
 to update the model in discrete time.
-Also keep track of the number of infected
+We also keep track of the number of infected
 and susceptible individuals.
-Infected and recover individuals according to their
+Infected and recovered individuals change randomly according to their
-status and their neighbors statuses and then update the colours for everything.
+status and their neighbors statuses. finally the colours indicating someone's status are updated.

 ```javascript